Our latest news & views

 Whether it’s cheering for the underdog or appreciating true talent, football brings the whole world together.
 It also highlights that no matter where we are, we largely watch football in the same way: by screaming at the television.

 To enhance your enjoyment of the World Cup this year, we thought we’d helpfully give you a few essential football idioms, plus some translated words and phrases, so that you can use the appropriate insults and impress everyone around you.
+Or you can take free online classes and learn a bit more than just the insults.

 This translates as ‘to clean the cobwebs’, but refers to a powerful kick which shoots past the goalkeeper and into the back of the net.